MONEI/MONEI/README.md

 Ethereum Smart Contracts based Blockchain has proved to be a really "safe" system to record Cryptocurrency transactions.
 We're auditing our Smart Contracts with external companies, and all of them will be made public.
 We're though, working to transfer all the process to be handled by IOTA because:

 Blockchain is slow

 Blockchain is expensive

 Ethereum has some flaws

+Why aren't we going straigth for IOTA then?
+Because we want to enter into the market fast and IOTA doesn't have yet Smart Contracts [(Oracles)](https://blog.iota.org/iota-development-roadmap-74741f37ed01).

 ## Wallet